digitalthailand/course-iot-ml-dl/README.md

 # IoT, Machine Learning and Data Analytics
 ## Course Companion

+> ATTENTION: Please check out http://powerbi.com (Workshop 4).
+For ones who don't have work email account (email which is not gmail or hotmail), please send a fb message to Digital Thailand Club after 15.00.
+I'll give you one (the email which you can use to register to the power bi).

+> SUGGESTION: http://github.com might be helpful for your work as a team.

 > WARNING: Do not forget to DELETE your resources in your Azure Subscription!!

 > Digital Thailand Club: https://www.facebook.com/digitalthailandclub